 Your funding source may change from quarter to quarter, and on rare occasions even from month to month.
 At other times, it changes from one year to the next.
 In some cases, tax advances are automatically withheld from your stipend, and on other cases they are not.
 If too much is withheld, you will receive a refund after you file your tax return each year before or by April 15.
 If too little is withheld, you will need to pay at the same time that you file your tax return each year before or by April 15.

 What can you do?

-- 1. You can voluntarily change the amount of taxes that is being withheld (consult with the EPS business administrator and/or the NU Payroll Department on how to do so). - 3.
-You can try to save some of your stipend in order to be prepared for tax uncertainties and surprises.
+1. You can voluntarily change the amount of taxes that is being withheld (consult with the EPS business administrator and/or the NU Payroll Department on how to do so).